-Dynamic reporting is available for data in Section I: Profile and Section 2: Operations.
-Dynamic Reporting allows the user to download a PowerPoint of graphical data representative of your selected peer filter.

-To adjust any of the filters, click Edit in the top right corner of the Filter Box.
+Dynamic reporting is available for Section I: Profile and Section 2: Operations.
+This allows users to download a PowerPoint file with graphical data, including selected filter(s).
+To adjust the filters, click Edit in the top right corner of the Filter Box.
 Select any combination of filters.
 Categorical filters (Control, Regional Association, State/Province, Degree of Urbanization and Carnegie Classifications) will be multi-select boxes.
 Numerical filters allow the user to define a range.
-If you have requested a custom peer cluster, those will show up as a drop-down menu.
+If you have requested a custom peer cluster, those will appear as a drop-down menu.
 To apply the filters, click "Done" in the top right of the filter box.

 Figure 8.
-Screenshot of filter options in the CHI platform.
+Screenshot of filter options on the CHI platform.

-Once you have selected your filters, click on any of the PowerPoint icons to download.
+Once you have selected your filters, click on any of the PowerPoint [1] icons to download.

-Frequently Asked Questions
+Frequently Asked Questions (FAQ)